Weight loss surgeries like the gastric sleeve (sleeve gastrectomy) are gaining in popularity with teens.

 It’s easy to see why.

-A new study published in the New England Journal of Medicine showed that teens who underwent bariatric (weight loss surgery) lost just as much weight as adults who underwent surgery and saw complications such as diabetes and high blood pressure diminish or disappear altogether.
+A new study published in the New England Journal of Medicine showed that teens who underwent bariatric surgery) lost just as much weight as adults who underwent surgery and saw complications such as diabetes and high blood pressure diminish or disappear altogether.

-Nearly one-fifth of U.S. adolescents are obese and at least 7% are deemed to be severely obese.
+Nearly one-fifth of U.S. adolescents are obese, and at least 7% are deemed to be severely obese.
 Children and adolescents with severe obesity are at greater risk for obesity-related health conditions like obstructive sleep apnea, hypertension (high blood pressure), type 2 diabetes, cardiac hypertrophy, and nonalcoholic fatty liver disease.
 Obese kids also face depression and a depleted quality of life.

 Children with severe obesity are almost always doomed to remain obese as adults.